Decoding Email Engagement Metrics

 Email engagement metrics are your way of understanding what your audience is really doing—clicking through, scrolling past, or unsubscribing altogether.
 However, their real value lies in the connections they draw to the bigger picture: deliverability and ROI.

 Good engagement metrics signal inbox providers like Gmail and Outlook that you’re a sender worth trusting.
 Trust leads to better deliverability, meaning more emails land in the inbox instead of spam.
-But weak engagement—high bounce rates or spam complaints—can tank your sender reputation and make it harder to reach your audience.
+But weak engagement, such as high bounce rates or spam complaints, can tank your sender reputation and make it harder to reach your audience.

 If that happens, InboxAlly can help turn things around: better sender reputation, better deliverability, and more of your emails landing at the top of inboxes.
 Try it and see the difference.